 A. Coverage under this permit.
-During the period beginning with the date of coverage under this general permit and lasting until the permit's expiration date, the permittee is authorized to discharge stormwater from the small municipal separate storm sewer system identified in the registration statement.
+During the period beginning with the date of coverage under this general permit and lasting until the expiration and reissuance of this permit, the operator is authorized to discharge in accordance with this permit from the small municipal separate storm sewer system identified in the registration statement into surface waters.